 We started off at 11:56 am.
 The water felt comfortable and not overly hot, even though it came in at 83 degrees.
 It took 3:19 to go 6.7 miles including feedings so I met the 2 mph threshold.
 We landed and immediately set up camp.

-We did alot of exploring and found that the island is covered (at least where ever there is sagebrush) with humongous spiders.
+We did a lot of exploring and found that the island is covered (at least where ever there is sagebrush) with humongous spiders.
 Here's the video summary of our trip

-Next morning we got up, had breakfast, broke camp and loaded up the boat to swim home.
+The next morning we got up, had breakfast, broke camp, and loaded up the boat to swim home.
 Left at 8:40am.
 I noticed that about 3 miles from Antelope there were some big black rocks below the surface about 8 feet down.
 Similar to the rocks on the beach at Fremont.
 Look like igneous rocks.
 The water was pretty clear and didn't see much brine shrimp.
-But at 2 miles from Antelope it got more cloudy with brine shrimp and the tiny brine flies got thick.
+But at 2 miles from Antelope, it got more cloudy with brine shrimp and the tiny brine flies got thick.
 Gets really nasty the closer you get to Antelope.
 Finished really strong and was pushing it hard.
 Felt great!
 Never had any issues with my shoulders or back.
 Probably because I was so streamlined and my feet hardly had to kick at all.
 Didn't even have to tread water at feeding breaks.
 My lips and tongue sure took a beating!

 Thank goodness for mouthwash.
 That really refreshed my mouth every 30-40 minutes.

 Total Time: 6:14